Writer | Director | Producer

 Shakthi is an Australian storyteller with Sri Lankan heritage and Tamil ancestry.
 He's a writer, director and producer of film and theatre.
 He's also a composer of original music and one half of the band Kurinji.

 As a writer, Shakthi's debut play is Counting and Cracking.
 Co-produced by Belvoir and Co-Curious, Counting and Cracking is a 3 hour epic with 16 actors and 3 musicians hailing from 6 different countries.
 It had a sell out season at Sydney Festival 2019, with rave reviews and a profound impact on the Sri Lankan community.
 Shakthi was also a Producer and Associate Director on the production.
+The production has gone on to win 7 Helpmann Awards including 2 for Shakthi - Best New Australian Work and Best Direction of a Play.
 As a co-writer, director and producer, Shakthi's most recent screen project, Laka, is a multi-platform feature film, audiovisual installation and VR project travelling to contemporary arts centres and festivals around the world.

 Both Laka and Counting and Cracking form part of Shakthi's Colony body of work, a universe of interconnected stories stretching from before colonisation through to an imagined 22nd century.